Helen Rodríguez Trías: Early years

-Rodríguez Trías's parents moved to New York City from Puerto Rico in the early part of the 20th century.
-After Rodríguez Trías's birth in 1929, her family moved back to Puerto Rico but returned to New York in 1939.
-Rodriguez-Trias chose medicine because it "combined the things I loved the most, science and people".
-In New York, Rodríguez Trías experienced racism and discrimination.
-In school, she was placed in a class with students with learning disabilities, even though she had good grades and knew how to speak English.
-After she participated in a poem recital, her teacher realized that she was a gifted child and sent her to a class with gifted children.
+Rodríguez Trías's parents had been living in New York during the early 20th century.
+After Rodríguez Trías's birth in 1929 on July 9th, her family moved back to Puerto Rico.
+Her family returned to New York once again when she was ten years old, where she experienced racism and discrimination.
+Even though she had received good grades in school and knew how to speak English, she was placed in a class with students with learning disabilities.
+It wasn't until she participated in a poem recital, her teacher realized that she was gifted and sent her to a class for gifted children.
+She later choose the medical career path because it "combined the things I loved the most, science and people."

+Education

+In 1948, she began her academic education at the University of Puerto Rico in San Juan where she earned her BA degree.
+In 1957 she entered the University of Puerto Rico School of Medicine.
+She earned her medical degree in 1960, at the age of 31.

 Puerto Rican independence activist

 Rodríguez Trías's mother was a school teacher in Puerto Rico.
 However, in New York, she was unable to get a teacher's license.
 Therefore, her mother had to take in boarders to meet her financial needs and pay the rent.
 After Rodríguez Trías graduated from high school, she decided she would like to study medicine and that her chances would be much better in Puerto Rico because the island had a good scholarship system.

-In 1948, she began her academic education at the University of Puerto Rico in San Juan.
-The university had a very strong independence movement and Rodríguez Trías became involved with the student faction of the Puerto Rican Nationalist Party.
-Nationalist leader Don Pedro Albizu Campos was invited to speak by the student council; however, the chancellor of the university, Jaime Rexach Benítez, did not permit Albizu access to the campus.
+University of Puerto Rico had a very strong independence movement and Rodríguez Trías became involved with the student faction of the Puerto Rican Nationalist Party.
+When Nationalist leader Don Pedro Albizu Campos had been invited to speak by the student council; the chancellor of the university, Jaime Rexach Benítez, did not permit Albizu access to the campus.
 The students consequently went on strike, with Rodríguez Trías amongst them, but her brother did not approve of this.
-He threatened to cut off her college expenses and she returned to New York.
+She returned to New York after he threatened to cut off her college expenses.

-In New York, she got married and had three children before she decided to return to Puerto Rico to pursue her degree.
-At the University of Puerto Rico, she became a student activist on issues such as freedom of speech and Puerto Rican independence.
-She earned her BA degree in 1957 and entered UPR's school of medicine.
-She earned her medical degree in 1960, at the age of 31, and soon after gave birth to her fourth child.
-During her residency at the University Hospital in San Juan, she established the first center for the care of newborn babies in Puerto Rico.
-The hospital's death rate for newborns decreased 50 percent within three years.
-She established her medical practice in the field of pediatrics in the island after completing her residency.
-During this timeframe she divorced her husband and in 1970 returned to New York.
-She said that her marriage and divorce helped her grow.
+In 1949, she got married and had three children with David Neumark Brainin.
+She then decided to return to Puerto Rico to pursue her degree.
+Returning to the University of Puerto Rico, she reinserted herself as a student activist on issues such as freedom of speech and Puerto Rican independence.